Prak2210/RenderLogs/README.md

 @Bean
 public ResourceInfo getResourceInfo() throws IOException {
 ```
-- Bean method getResourceInfo gets loaded by Spring IoC at the scan time.
-It actually instantiates our ResourceInfo object with parameters passed by user/developer.
+- @Bean method getResourceInfo gets instantiated and assembled by Spring IoC at the scan time.
+Method instantiates ResourceInfo object with parameters passed from yaml configs.
 - Once instantiated ResourceInfo, it calls "read"  on it and returns the object.

 ##### ResourceInfo